 What Survives When Reality Is Under Threat?

-My Conversation with a Poet Who Survived a Dictatorship
+My Conversation with a Poet Who Outlived a Dictatorship

 Alicia, as my 13-year-old daughter would say, is a “Grade-A-baddie.”

-In 1977, the dictatorship in Argentina simply took her.
-She was just this young mom…and {BAM}… Instantly separated from her 18-month-old daughter, blindfolded, and locked inside a secret detention center called The Little School.
+One day, in 1977, the dictatorship in Argentina simply took her.
+She was just this young mom…and {BAM}…she was instantly separated from her 18-month-old daughter, blindfolded, and locked inside a secret detention center called The Little School.

-And while she was in there, she wrote.
+And while she was imprisoned, Alicia did something interesting: She wrote.

-Not to build a following or to get published, but for something WAY more primal: to preserve reality before others could erase it.
+Not in order to build a following or to get published, but for a reason WAY more primal: to preserve reality before others could erase it.

-A few decades later, those exact fragments, poems written in dark corners where hope was a ghost, became actual evidence used as testimony in trials against the very dictatorship that imprisoned her.
+A few decades later, those exact fragments, words written in dark corners where hope was a ghost, became hard evidence used as testimony in trials against the very dictatorship that imprisoned her.

 As someone who nerds out on brand & culture, hearing Alicia’s story made me realize how small a word like “content” is.
 “Content” is a fine catch-all, but Alicia was doing more with her writing.